G100DKFZ/ManuscriptNote/README.md

 This code depends on two external packages, `ggplot2` and `ggrepel`.
 Consider to install them before to run the notebook.

 The notebook is written in Rhtml and can be parsed via [Knitr](http://yihui.name/knitr/).
 We suggest using [RStudio](http://www.rstudio.com/) to play with the document.

 # Usage
 This version contains the instructions to use it as an R notebook.

-## Input files
-The input data format has the following fields structure
-# Usage
-This version contains the instructions to use it as an R notebook.